codybartfast/csv/ReadMe.md

 Culture
 -------

-`CultureInfo.CurrentCulture` is used by default to convert to and from text.
+For standard types `CultureInfo.CurrentCulture` is used by default to convert to and from text.

-The culture can be specified by passing it as the second argument to either of the above methods.
+The culture can be specified by passing it as the second argument to `GetItems` of `GetText`.
 E.g. to explictly use `InvariantCulture`:

 ```csharp
 var episodes = Csv.GetItems(csvTextIn, CultureInfo.InvariantCulture, row =>